 The best New Jersey nursing schools offer a variety of programs for new nurses and working nurses interested in career advancement.
 Students have no shortage of schools for nursing in New Jersey to pick from.
 Universities and colleges are trying to attract students to train as nurses and position them to find employment in New Jersey healthcare facilities of all types.
 Like many states, New Jersey has a nursing shortage that makes trained, experienced nurses highly in demand.
 That’s why the best nursing schools in New Jersey are working overtime to turn out exceptional nurses for one of the nation’s most densely-populated states.

 The field of nursing enables students to get their careers started sooner than other professions.
 It takes about a year to become an LPN and 15 months to two years for an RN.
-Students learn in various settings that include classroom, labs and clinical trials.
+Students learn in various settings that include classrooms, labs, and clinical trials.
 Schools in New Jersey for nursing provide these settings to give students a well-rounded education that prepares them for working in live healthcare settings.
 Nursing programs in New Jersey also teach students to take the NCLEX exam in order to gain the appropriate nursing license from the state of New Jersey.

 How We Ranked the Best Nursing Schools in New Jersey

 Nursing School Hub editors feature accredited, trusted schools known for their quality and their positive influence on graduates’ careers.
 Programs are ranked according to factors like cost, student satisfaction, and the breadth of offerings.